Beth Salem Presbyterian Church

 Beth Salem Presbyterian Church is a historic African-American church in Athens, Tennessee.

-The congregation was organized in 1866 with support from white missionaries, making Beth Salem the first African American church in the three-county farming region of McMinn, Meigs, and Polk counties.
+The congregation was organized in 1866 with support from [missionaries], making Beth Salem the first African American church in the three-county farming region of McMinn, Meigs, and Polk counties.

 At first, the congregation held its services under a brush arbor.
-After a local white woman donated land for a building, a log church was built.
-It also housed a public school.
+After a local neighbor, Ms. Patsy Fite, donated land for a building, a log church was built.
 After the log building was destroyed by fire around 1920, the current building was built using donated lumber and the volunteer labor of both black church members and their white neighbors.

 The 1920 church building is a one-story, one-room, rectangular frame structure with a gable front entrance, weatherboard siding, and a metal roof.
+It also housed a public school that was used about 3-4 months a year.
 It typifies a vernacular architectural tradition common in rural African-American churches during the Jim Crow era.
 It was added to the National Register of Historic Places in 2000.